simonmichael/hledger/hledger/hledger.m4.md

     {$50}
     {}

-When an amount has both a cost basis and a transacted price, the preferred order is to write {} before @.
-Eg this means "selling 10 AAPL, originally purchased at $50 each, for $60 each":
+This means: selling 10 AAPL, originally purchased at $50 each, for $60 each:

     -10 AAPL {$50} @ $60

+Note the preferred order is to write {} before @, as shown.

-hledger can also read Ledger's lot syntax, where the parts are written separately, in any order, and identified by their different enclosing characters:
+hledger can also read Ledger's cost basis syntax.
+Here, the parts are written separately, in any order, with different enclosing characters:

     10 AAPL {$50} [2026-01-15] (12:05)